-Here is this year’s Community Grant Application.
+Here is information and the application for this year’s Community Grants Program:

 When evaluating community grant applications, a great deal of significance is assigned to the need for the proposed services, the level of coordination that the requesting organization exhibits with others in the community with the same or allied fields of endeavor, the organization’s plans for developing sources of long-term funding support other than that from the Foundation, the reasonableness of the budget and schedules submitted and the manner in which the results of the project will be measured.

 Made possible by the generosity of the late Irwin and Robert Goodman, the Goodman Rotary 50+ Fitness Program is funded through an endowment managed by the Madison Rotary Foundation.
 The program provides healthy lifestyle instruction to over 3,000 seniors in the Madison area through the Madison School Community Recreation Program.

 The Madison Rotary Foundation Scholarship Program provides four-year college scholarship assistance through named scholarship funds within our Madison Rotary Foundation.
 A Rotary Committee annually works to select students in accordance with the wishes of the donors.
 Applicants chosen are students who meet the general eligibility requirements: (1) Applicants must demonstrate definite financial need; (2) Applicants must have achieved a 3.0 and/or acceptance to an accredited four year college or university; (3) Applicants must display outstanding character and leadership ability; and (4) Applicants should evidence a deep sense of obligation to the community.
 The Scholarship Committee works with participating area high schools to select students for this scholarship program.